Susan Pepper, MA (Oxon), PGCE, NPQH - Headmistress

 Sarah Lee, BA, PGCE - Assistant Head, Wilberforce House, Year 1

-Mrs Lee is responsible for Wilberforce House as its Senior Mistress and has been a form teacher at The Study for over 25 years, currently teaching Year 1.
+Mrs Lee is responsible for Wilberforce House as its Assistant Head and has been a form teacher at The Study for over 25 years, currently teaching Year 1.

 Mrs Lee is married with two teenage sons and enjoys travelling to discover new places, taking walking trips with her boys and going on city breaks.
 Most of her leisure time is taken up spending time with her husband and sons.